kimjonggeolj/Allele-Set-MD5-Hash/README.md

 Quick-Start
 ---
 Import the class MD5_plink.
-Provide the class relevant attributes `geno_path` and `sampleID`, then use MD5_plink.allele_string_gen() to generate the a list of hash from a given list of participant IDs.
+Provide the class relevant attributes `geno_path` and `sampleID`, where `geno_path` is the directory of the PLINK binary file and `sampleID` is the list or a string of participant ID(s) of interest.
+Use MD5_plink.allele_string_gen() to generate the a list of hash from a given list of participant IDs.

 ```
 test_sample = "FID_IID"